 The results of the research show differences in the composition of herbivore populations found in organic and conventional shallot plantations in the Balige highlands (Figure 1).
-The data obtained shows that 14 families of herbivores were found organic on plantations.
-Of the fourteen species of families found.
-Tephtritidae (24%), Noctuidae (14%), and Delphacidae (13%) the population had highest density compared to other pests such as Dipsocoridae, Schizopteridae, Pentatomidae, Pyrrhocoridae, Saldidae, Tephtridae, Drosophilidae, Crambidae,
+The data obtained shows that 14 families of herbivores were found on organic plantations.
+Of the fourteen species of families found, Tephtritidae (24%), Noctuidae (14%), and Delphacidae (13%) had the highest population density compared to other pests such as Dipsocoridae, Schizopteridae, Pentatomidae, Pyrrhocoridae, Saldidae, Tephtridae, Drosophilidae, Crambidae, Pyrgomorphidae, Acrididae, and Crysomelidae